littleraskol/Sprint-And-Dash-Redux/README.txt

 -Dashing: A temporary skill-scaling powerup that buffs your speed, attck power, and defense for a time, with an associated cooldown/vulnerability phase.
 Think of it as a combat panic button.
 By default activated with the Q Key.
 -Getting winded: Progressive stamina drain over time such that the longer you sprint for, the more stamina you will lose.

+Gamepad/controller users: Although I use the word "key" throughout this document, under the hood the code can recognize controller buttons too.
+The only limitation (for now) is some logic used to detect whether you are running still expects a key.

 2. CREDITS

 This is an adaption of the work of OrSpeeder, who created the original Sprint and Dash Mod, and released it under the GNU General Public License.
 Sprint and Dash Mod Redux will also use it.
 I recommend checking his version of the mod out if this isn't your thing, or to check out his other mods.